Why Should You Combine 2021 Tokyo Olympics with A Trip to Tibet?

-As Tokyo 2020 Olympics gets closer, waves of sports fans are expected to visit Japan for this exciting summer games.
+As Tokyo 2020 Olympics have been postponed to 2021, waves of sports fans are expected to visit Japan for this exciting summer games.
 If you happen to be an outdoors enthusiast who would like to combine the summer Olympics with a thrilling side trip to another destination for outdoor adventure, highland sightseeing, or exploration of Buddhist culture, Tibet is a great option to be considered.
 Here is why and how to plan the combined journey.

 What to Expect for Tibet during the Tokyo Summer Olympics?